Fellowship for Socially Engaged Art

-Fellows become active participants in a program that features a range of services, including a two-day orientation that explores ABOG’s documentation and assessment models and includes workshops on strategies for community engagement; quarterly co-assessment meetings with other fellows to share progress and offer feedback to one another; support and feedback for ongoing self-assessment in the form of collaborative action research; and assessment by an outside evaluator.
+Fellows will participate in a program that features a range of services, including a two-day orientation that explores ABOG’s documentation and assessment models and includes workshops on strategies for community engagement; quarterly co-assessment meetings with other fellows to share progress and offer feedback to one another; support and feedback for ongoing self-assessment in the form of collaborative action research; and assessment by an outside evaluator.

-Eligible applicants include individual artists or artist collectives with projects that engage directly with a specific community or communities.
-Artists may not currently be enrolled as students, must be a citizen or legal resident of the United States, and be at least 25 years of age.
-Applicants may not have received a full ABOG Socially Engaged Art Fellowship as an individual or as part of an artist collective in the last three years.
+Eligible applicants include individual artists as well as artists’ collectives with projects that engage directly with a specific community or communities.
+Artists may not currently be enrolled as students and must be legal United States residents or U.S. citizens who are at least 25 years of age.
 In addition, applicants must have a website with contextualized examples of past work that a selection panel can review.

-Letters of Interest must be received no later than September 19, 2016.
-Upon review, selected applicants will be invited to submit a complete application.
+Letters of Interest must be received no later than November 24, 2014.
+Upon review, selected applicants will be invited to submit full applications.

-For complete program guidelines, information about previous fellows, and application procedures, see the ABOG website.
+For complete program guidelines, information about previous fellows, and application procedures, visit the ABOG website.

 More in "Grant Opportunities"

 - Invest in Progress Grant for Black women entrepreneurs – Feb 24